alikadir/example-dotnet-core-mvc/README.md

 install the heroku cli and then apply `heroku login` command in the project folder in your local machine

 _if you have a heroku application_
-`heroku git:remote -a first-dotnet-core-mvc`
+`heroku git:remote -a akb-first-dotnet-core-mvc`
 _<br> or <br>_
-`heroku create first-dotnet-core-mvc`
+`heroku create akb-first-dotnet-core-mvc`

 just one time apply flow command for each application
 `heroku buildpacks:set jincod/dotnetcore`